Argentine court denies Canadian gold miner’s challenge to law against mining on glaciers

 “We celebrate the ruling because there’s no doubt that glaciers must be protected,” Greenpeace Argentina spokesperson Gonzalo Strano said in a statement.

-“Barrick’s request to declare the unconstitutionality of the national law was a perverse play that fortunately lost,” Strano said.
-“Now, the law must be followed and Veladero must be closed.
-We can no longer allow mining on Argentine glaciers.”
+“Barrick’s request to declare the unconstitutionality of the national law was a perverse play that fortunately lost.”

-Representatives at Barrick Gold in Toronto could not immediately be reached for comment.

 With files from The Associated Press and Reuters